The Guide to the Tongan Culture for Travellers

 Music is an integral part of the Tongan culture where Tongans sing with enthusiasm in churches, have a traditional song and dance, and every high school in Tonga has a brass band.
 Younger Tongans also listen to modern Western music.

-A traditional form of dance is the lakalaka, which is either saved for special occasions or performed for tourists in cultural shows, especially on Tongatapu.
-It involves a mix of graceful dancing performed by women, as well as more boisterous war dances performed by men.
+A traditional form of dance is the lakalaka, which is either saved for special occasions or performed for tourists and locals in cultural shows.
+It involves a mix of graceful dancing performed by women, known as a tau’olunga, as well as more boisterous war dances and fire dances performed by men.
+Learn more about cultural shows in the 10 Best Cultural Shows in Tonga, as well as tipping customs during shows in Tonga Tipping & Tax Guide for Travellers.

 Beautiful harmonies can be heard ringing across the towns and villages of Tonga during Sunday mass.
 In larger churches, local school children will also play brass instruments.
 See which churches to visit in the 10 Best Churches in Tonga for Tourists.